mobilabsolutions/stash-sdk-backend/README.md

 ## Feedback

 The Stash! backend is in active development.
 We welcome your feedback!
-Please write to us at payment-sdk@mobilabsolutions.com to report any issues or give feedback.
+Please write us at stash@mobilabsolutions.com to report any issues or give feedback.

 ## Documentation